Philip Lowrie

-Colin Philip Lowrie (born 20 June 1936) is an English former stage and television actor, best known for playing Dennis Tanner in the long-running ITV soap opera Coronation Street, from the programme's inception in 1960–1968, and again from 2011 to 2014.
+Colin Philip Lowrie (20 June 1936 – 25 April 2025) was an English stage and television actor.
+He played Dennis Tanner in the long-running ITV soap opera Coronation Street from its inception in 1960 until 1968 and again from 2011 until 2014.

+Life and career

 Early life

-Born in Ashton-under-Lyne, Lancashire, Lowrie was the son of Philip Lowrie, a foreman in a paper mill, and Bertha Lowrie (née Collins).
+Born in Ashton-under-Lyne, Lancashire on 20 June 1936, Lowrie was the son of Bertha (née Collins) and Philip Lowrie, who was a foreman in a paper mill.
 Lowrie had a stammer so attended elocution lessons at Miss Atherton's Elocution.
 When he left secondary school, his mother managed to save enough money to pay his fees at the Royal Academy of Dramatic Art in London, where he studied for three years.

 Career

-At the age of 24, Lowrie appeared in the opening episode of the new Granada Television drama serial Coronation Street as Dennis Tanner, the son of Elsie Tanner (Pat Phoenix) and sister of Linda Cheveski (Anne Cunningham).
+Aged 24, Lowrie appeared in the opening episode of the Granada Television soap opera Coronation Street as Dennis Tanner, the son of Elsie Tanner (Pat Phoenix) and brother of Linda Cheveski (Anne Cunningham).
 Lowrie remained with the show as a regular character until 1968.
 During this period, he recorded a pop single, "I Might Have Known", which was issued by Ember in September 1963.
 Despite being recorded at the prestigious Abbey Road Studios and produced by John Barry, the record was not a hit.